There is no shame around HPV. At least, there shouldn’t be.

 “I know that there are people who are ashamed, you have cancer.
 Should you then also feel ashamed like you did something bad because it took up residence in your anus?”

 Marcia Cross and many other celebrities and high-profile individuals are coming out to the public about their HPV diagnosis.
 There should be no shame attached to any medical conditions that result from HPV.
 The stigma associated with HPV prevents people from seeking out attention from their healthcare providers or friends and family because of the fear of judgment.

 What can you do naturally?

 There are options.
 Most HPV infections are cleared by a strong, healthy immune system.
-You will mostly likely clear the infection and any symptoms with a robust immune system.
-And your immune system can be naturally well supported in a number of evidence based ways:
+You will most likely clear the infection and any symptoms with a robust immune system.
+And your immune system can be naturally well supported in a number of evidence-based ways: